Crustum/docs/docs/Tessera/index.md

 The fragment lives in `config/permissions.php` inside the Tessera plugin (token, authorize, approve/deny, device endpoints).
 Rules already set `bypassAuth => true`.

+`bypassAuth` only skips CakeDC's "must be logged in" gate for those routes.
+It does **not** make OAuth anonymous free access. `AccessToken::issueToken` still validates client credentials and the grant body (including PKCE and secrets where required).
+Authorization, Approve, and Deny still require a session identity plus the consent `auth_token`. `TransientToken::refresh` still requires an authenticated identity and a CSRF claim when minting cookies.
+Device controllers still bind device and user codes.
+Do not copy these rules into a blanket "all `Crustum/Tessera` = public" policy.

 For authorize guests, Tessera redirects to `Tessera.loginUrl` (default `/login`) with `Tessera.loginRedirectQueryParam` (default `redirect`).
 Set `loginUrl` in host `config/tessera.php` if your login path differs (e.g. a CakeDC/Users named route array).

 All of your application's Tessera configuration is stored in the `config/tessera.php` configuration file after a manifest install: